ushnishray/CANSS/README.md

-# CANS
+# CANSS
 ---
-Cloning Algorithm for Non-equilibrium Systems
+Cloning Algorithm for Non-equilibrium Stationary States

 Send ushnish.qmc@gmail.com an email for instructions on setup and use.